 Local authorities urge the public to make use of the App and to also continue using the National Environmental Complaints Line as their help is critical in assisting to tackle the minority of society who recklessly endanger the environment through inappropriate and illegal activities.

 |Air||backyard burning / odour / illegal spray painters|

 When you notice environmental pollution of some kind and make a submission it will be directed to the relevant local authority for a response.
 You will see your submission on the Fix Your Street website.

 The Fix Your Street website is used by all local authorities for tracking many issues – including environmental matters and you should see a response to your submission there within a short time.

 You will be asked for contact details, as the local authority may wish to contact you for further details.
 It is important to remember to include any information that could help the local authority in finding the culprit – for example, this might include a car registration number.

 It is important to remember that members of the public can also contact their local Council directly with their complaints.
 However, the App and the FixYourStreet website means that your submission will be directly passed on to the relevant authorities for follow up.
 If you include your email address, you will receive a confirmation email upon submission.

-Further information on how to make an environmental complaint can be found here.
+More infomation on how to make an environmental complaint.